 Set Up a Lookup Field

-To join these tables, an administrator must add a lookup column to the Demographics dataset definition:
+To join these tables, an administrator adds a lookup column to the Demographics dataset definition using this interface:

 - Go to the dataset or list where you want to show the data from the other source.
 Here, Demographics.